 For example, I puppy sit a Labrador Retriever—a high shedding dog.
 I’m constantly finding adorable white hairs floating through the air like angel wings and landing on the sofa, on the wood floor, and on my black leggings.

 On the other hand, Happy-Go-Doodle Chloe sheds much, much less (i.e. dust bunnies here and there).
-But that means her curly Goldendoodle locks must go somewhere!
-Yes, her coat needs to be brushed and groomed to keep loose hairs from getting trapped in her coat and cause matting.
+But that means her curly Goldendoodle locks must go somewhere.
+Her coat needs to be brushed and groomed to keep loose hairs from getting trapped in her coat and causing matting.
 Brushing with my favorite slicker brush rids her coat of loose hairs, rids it of bits of dirt, and keeps the mats away.

-Why I (heart) grooming my Goldendoodle at home
+Why I ❤️ grooming my Goldendoodle at home

 Now that we’ve established that grooming is an essential part of Goldendoodle care, let’s talk about why you may find grooming your Goldendoodle at home personally rewarding.
 For me, it’s truly a chance to bond and enjoy one-on-one time with Chloe.

 Beyond that, I can groom her on my own schedule and work toward achieving the cute teddy bear Goldendoodle look that I think suits Chloe best!
-(Plus, I’m saving money on professional grooms that, very understandably, cost $80 or more.)
+(Plus, I’m saving money on professional grooms that, understandably, cost around $100 or more.)

 So I’ve watched videos, joined Facebook Goldendoodle grooming communities, purchased grooming tools, talked to a pro groomer specifically about how to trim a Goldendoodle’s face, and practiced.
-Over the last few years, I’ve come to the conclusion that it’s an art!
+Over the last few years, I’ve come to the conclusion that grooming is an art!

 Goldendoodle grooming principles: My “3Ps”